CSCfi/csc-user-guide/docs/data/Allas/accessing_allas.md

 Once you have Allas enabled you can access it from any machine or server that is connected to internet.
 This can be a your laptop, supercomputer at CSC, virtual machine in cloud or enven your phone.

-## Accessing Allas from the web
+## Accessing Allas from the web browser

-At the moment CSC provides two web interfaces for Allas:
+At the moment CSC provides two web browser interfaces for Allas:

 The OpenStack Horizon web interface in **cPouta** provides easy-to-use basic functions for data management in Allas: